Citation for this page in APA citation style. Close

 The conservation law is the implicit reason why David Bohm, John Bell, and many others say that when one particle is measured spin-up, we instantly know the other must be spin-down.

-Exactly how the bit strings of data at A and at B are indeterministically random, even as the combined A and B results appear to be deterministically correlated, Maudlin does not discuss.
+Exactly how the bit strings of data at A and at B are indeterministically random, even as the combined A and B results appear to be deterministically correlated, Maudlin does not really discuss.

-But the Dirac/Schrödinger "superposition" equation also explains this perfectly.
+But the Dirac/Schrödinger "superposition" equation cited by Maudlin explains this perfectly.
 The fact there is a 50/50 chance that the particles will be found in the state + - or in the state - +, just as observed, means that the bit strings at A and B can be used as quantum keys that have been distributed to A and B in a way that cannot be intercepted by an eavesdropper.

 Normal | Teacher | Scholar